A Powerful Voice on Key Industry Issues

 ORLA’s government affairs team is dedicated to promoting and protecting the foodservice and lodging industries of Oregon.
 By advocating for public policies that sustain our industry, and by working on behalf of local businesses, we are the voice of hospitality at the local, state and national levels.

 ORLA continues to fight for the appropriate use of lodging tax dollars at the local, county, and statewide levels as required by law.
-Since July 1, 2003, 70% of any new or increased portion of lodging taxes must fund tourism promotion and tourism related facilities.
+Since July 1, 2003, 70% of any new or increased portion of lodging taxes must fund tourism promotion or tourism related facilities.
 The remaining 30% can be spent on general fund expenses as designated by the taxing jurisdiction.
 ORLA believes in the full preservation of the 2003 law and will protect its integrity as one of our most crucial tools in growing and enhancing Oregon’s tourism export economy.